jonathanloganmoran/jonathanloganmoran/_posts/2019-12-30-Unsupervised-Learning-With-The-EM-Algorithm.md

-### Compare to k-Means with SciKitLearn
+### Compare to k-Means with Scikit-learn

-*4. Use now also the k-Means implementation from SciKitLearn and compare the results to yours (they should be similar at least in the sense that there are classes that are more clearly separated from the rest than others for best approaches).*
+*4. Use now also the k-Means implementation from Scikit-learn and compare the results to yours (they should be similar at least in the sense that there are classes that are more clearly separated from the rest than others for best approaches).*

 ```python